thebigw4lrus/AdPro/README.md

 ## API Design
 ### Storage
 The Data was modeled as a mono-transitive association between Campaign and Banners.
 In this kind of association, one needs a third entitiy which is crucial to properly relate those two entities(TimeSlots).
 Time slot conceptually speaking is not more than the hour in which a banner can be shown in a given Campaign.
+This transparent to the REST resources(campaigns/1/banners).
+The storage implementation is kept in the adapter and is not exposed to the API.

-So a Campaign can be related to a Banner only through a TimeSlot.
+For instance: a Campaign can be related to a Banner only through a TimeSlot.
 Let's put as an example a campaign that wants to reach working people, when they go to lunch and when they leave office in the evening..
 Such campaign would have banners with TimeSlots(hrs) = [12, 13, 14, 17, 18, 19].

 ### API layering
 Efforts were made to maintain the storage logic decoupled from the API.
 This is looking forward to balance the code weight among different domains making the code more readable and scalable.

 #### API Layer
 4 different sub-APIS are provided: Campaign, Banner, CampaignBanners(setup of campaigns), Ads (get ads hour-based).
 The first 3 are classicals REST designs.
 The fourth one(Ads) is more like a controller resource that will take care of extracting the hour to the client and requesting the proper information